gonzjv/rsschool-cv/cv.md

 **English** 🗺️

 A1.
-Communication with locals during eurotrips
+Communication with locals during eurotrips.

 ---